Document Type : Original Article

 Abstract

-Introduction: Increased in Doppler indices of uterine artery is associated with adverse pregnancy outcomes.
-The aim of the study was to determine the role of uterine artery pulsatility index (PI) at 18-20 weeks of pregnancy was in predicting adverse pregnancy outcomes.
+Introduction: Increased Doppler indices of uterine artery correlate with adverse pregnancy outcomes.
+The present study was conducted with aim to investigate the relationship between elevated resistance in the pulsatility index (PI) of the uterine artery at 18-20 weeks of pregnancy and adverse pregnancy outcomes.

 Keywords